aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/mathobject/_index.md

 ﻿---
-title: "Render Complex Parts of a Word Document Into the Image"
-second_title: "Aspose Words Cloud Docs"
+title: "Renders an OfficeMath object as an image"
 type: docs
-url: /documents/render-into-image/render-into-image/
+url: /documents/render-into-image/mathobject/
-aliases: [/render-complex-parts-of-a-word-document-into-the-image/]
-description: "Render complex parts of a Word document into an image."
+description: "Renders an OfficeMath object as an image"
 weight: 70
 ---

-Renders an OfficeMath object to the specified format.
+Renders an `OfficeMath` object as an image.

-## Render complex parts of Word document into an image REST API
+## Renders an OfficeMath object as an image REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|